Table of Contents

 Razer BlackWidow Elite + Deathadder Elite

-Razer’s BlackWidow Elite is one of their best selling models, and there are plenty of reasons for it.
-The green switches inside feel really good, and they have a clicky sound with a 50g actuation force.
+Razer’s BlackWidow Elite have green switches inside feel really good, and they have a clicky sound with a 50g actuation force.
 They’re great for the everyday user who’s going to use it for both gaming and typing.
 The Hypershift functionality also makes for any key to be remapped, so this is a very versatile keyboard, too, and it also comes with a removable wrist rest.
 If you’re a fan of RGB, you’ll love the fact that the BlackWidow Elite is Synapse compatible and has Razer Chroma lights.